 \subsection{Data preprocessing}

-Data preprocessing was done prior to the analysis of the images for Kent Vale dataset.
-First, data filtering was conducted to remove images that were not suitable for analysis manually.
-Thermal images captured during the rainy period were disturbed by rain droplets and hence need to be removed.
-Then, a convolution neural network (CNN) classification model was applied to exclude blurred images that were taken while the pan/tilt unit was moving.
-The CNN model is also used for the classification of the building type for the first location.
-The model was trained on 4316 pre-classified images and then be used to classify thermal image datasets of Kent Vale.
+Data preprocessing was done before analyzing the images for the Kent Vale dataset.
+First, data filtering was conducted to manually remove images unsuitable for analysis.
+Thermal images captured during the rainy period were disturbed by rain droplets and needed removal.
+Then, a convolution neural network (CNN) classification model was applied to exclude blurred images taken while the pan/tilt unit was moving.
+The CNN model is also used to classify the building type for the first location.
+The model was trained on 4316 pre-classified images and then used to classify thermal image datasets of Kent Vale.